RajaRakoto/minificator/README.md

 - 📜 `dev:smol:hot` - hot reloading source files with bun in development, while using --smol flag
 - 📜 `build` - transpile and bundle source files with bun
 - 📜 `build:watch` - interactive watch mode to automatically transpile source files with bun
+- 📜 `build:bin` - bun's bundler implements a --compile flag for generating a standalone binary from a TypeScript or JavaScript file, use this in your production environment to ensure optimal execution of your app.
 - 📜 `test` - run bun test
 - 📜 `test:watch` - interactive watch mode to automatically re-run tests with bun
 - 📜 `eslint` - lint source files with ESlint